‘The Challenge’ Stars Make Bold Statement About Newcomers

 — CaraMariaDefender (@CaraMariatea3) September 9, 2018

-You can see more from CT, Johnny and Cara Maria every Tuesday on MTV when The Challenge: Final Reckoning airs at 9 p.m.
+You can see more from CT, Johnny, and Cara Maria every Tuesday on MTV when The Challenge: Final Reckoning airs at 9 p.m.
 EST.